How to Get Into Perelman School of Medicine: An Applicant’s Guide

 Picture with "strong research and clinical experience" written in large letters

-Your work experiences before medical school is a significant indicator of your character and skills.
+Your work experiences are good indicators of your fit for Perelman.
 You must demonstrate abilities that are translatable into the medical field and show your passion for medicine.

 While you don’t have to participate in several research projects, you’ll want to include at least one or two.
 If you don’t have research experience but want some, you can look for opportunities at local universities or colleges.